 Section 1.
 Parliamentary Authority

-Standard Code of Parliamentary Procedure, newly revised, shall govern the proceedings of the Pacific Alumni Association and all Association committees in all cases not provided for in these Bylaws and the Policies and Procedures of the Pacific Alumni Association.
+Standard Code of Parliamentary Procedure, newly revised, shall guide the proceedings of the Pacific Alumni Association and all Association committees in all cases not provided for in these Bylaws and the Policies and Procedures of the Pacific Alumni Association.

 ARTICLE IX.
 AMENDMENT OF BYLAWS